mr-nfamous/ungop/readme.md

     contiguous bits packed into 4, 8, or 16 contiguous
     bytes, respectively.

-*   Vectors are divided into 8, 16, 32, and 64 bit "lanes".
+*   Vectors are divided into 1, 8, 16, 32, and 64 bit
-    Lanes are numbered such that lane 0 contains the least significant bits.
-E.g. Lane 0 of a 64 bit vector V of bytes contains its least significant 8 bits.
-On little endian architectures, which we presently require, the lane number corresponds with the array index.
-On big endian architectures, a 64 bit vector of bytes loaded from an array of 8 bytes, lane 0 corresponds to array index 7.
+    "vector lanes" numbered such that lane 0 contains the least significant bits.
+Multibit elements on little endian architectures, which are the only type we currently have plans to support, the vector lane and array index of a particular element are identical.
+On big endian architectures, the lanes are "reversed".
+The boolean vector lanes are such that lane K can be extracted by right shifting V by K bits and extracting the result's least significant bit.

-These rules might conflict with the target implementation but in practice, this shouldn't matter.
-The only conflicts there will be, if any, are with the way vector lanes are identified.
-Any transformations we apply when adapting the native intrinsics to our vector representation will almost certainly be optimized away by even the most incompetent compilers.
+    array index (base 16)
+        0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f

+    lil endian multibit vector lanes
+        B0 B1 B2 B3 B4 B5 B6 B7 B8 B9 Ba Bb Bc Bd Be Bf
+        H0    H1    H2    H3    H4    H5    H6    H7
+        W0          W1          W2          W3
+        D0                      D1
+        Q0

+    big endian multibit vector lanes
+        Bf Be Bd Bc Bb Ba B9 B8 B7 B6 B5 B4 B3 B2 B1 B0
+           H7    H6    H5    H4    H3    H2    H1    H0
+                 W3          W2          W1          W0
+                             D1                      D0

+Our standardized vector representation might conflict with the underlying architecture but in practice, this is irrelevant.

 # INDEX